enlihhhhh/MH3510_Projects/README.md

-# MH3510_Projects
-MH3510 Regression Analysis Assignments
+# MH3510 Regression Analysis
+---
+This repository contains the individual assignments and group assignments completed during this course